sleepycat/learning-immudb/README.md

 The kubernetes config in here is based on the config shown in [this blog post](https://immudb.io/blog/pushing-new-technology-the-hard-way-part2).

 ## Running locally

+K6 load testing results when running locally with SSD disk.
 ```
      data_received........: 0 B 0 B/s
      data_sent............: 0 B 0 B/s